 As long as they're not overfunded, your ERISA plan will withstand a creditor attack.
 It's what kept O.J. in the pink after he murdered that lady or I guess he didn’t murder that lady.

-If somebody can prove that you never will need the money, then a creditor can get it, it's pretty hard to prove that so you sometimes just the take the risk with IRAs.
+If somebody can prove that you never will need the money, then a creditor can get it.
+It's pretty hard to prove that so you sometimes just the take the risk with IRAs.
 Insurance is great.
-Insurance, life insurance is usually asset protected.
+Life insurance is usually asset protected.
 Spencer provisions and trust, the reason why I’m in business.

-If you put a spendthrift clause in a trust you do for somebody else like a child and you say, say your child is a son, say his name is Bill, you say here’s a $100,000 for Bill and I want Bill’s creditors not be able to get this money as long as it's in the trust.
+If you put a spendthrift clause in a trust you do for somebody else like a child, say your child is a son, say his name is Bill.
+You say, here’s a $100,000 for Bill and I want Bill’s creditors not be able to get this money as long as it's in the trust.

 Don’t forget to put spendthrift clauses in every single trust you ever do.
 Don’t forget tenancy by the entirety.
 Thirteen States have that.